-Make sure to start with Part 1, available Here. # I stumbled through the wilderness for most of the night before I came across any sign of civilization.
-To say it was a village would
+Make sure to start with Part 1, available Here.
+Listen to this tale narrated by the author or read the full text below.
+I stumbled through the wilderness for most of the night before I

 Make sure to start with Part 1, available Here.